sarrabenyahia/datamuse/README.md

 * Django Web App: http://127.0.0.1:8000

 ## Note
-* Our Web App is ready for deployement in a web server but a .env file with manage.py : debug and secret_key must be created to maintain security top.
+* Our Web App is ready for deployement in a web server but a .env file with manage.py : debug and secret_key must be created to maintain a certain security level.

 ## Contact

 * [Sarra Ben Yahia 👩🏻‍💻](https://github.com/sarrabenyahia) - Sarra.benyahia@etu.univ-paris1.fr
 * [José Ángel García Sánchez 👨🏻‍💻](https://github.com/Pse1234) - jose-angel.garcia-sanchez@etu.univ-paris1.fr

+## Acknowledgments
+* A special thank you to @eliamosef for introducing and teaching us the basics in his linux course!